2 hours ago

 Every entry from Your Man For Fun In Rapidan, 12/28/09-6/25/14: An index of links:

 Alchemy.
 Angels, guild of.
 Animal Collective, as source of tension in therapist's office.
 Animals, speaking.
 Aristotle, extracts from History of Animals.
 Anthology of American Folk Music, discovery of.
 Apes, as aviators.
 Associative disorder, a case study.
 Automobiles, used.
 Bananas, the airbrushing of.
 Barber, Samuel, Adagio for Strings.
 Barbers, in Livingston, Montana.
 Beard, inhabited by fairies.
 Belief, a personal inventory.
 Bergen, Jergen King.
 Birds, bleak; mysterious locutions of; prehistoric; speaking Farsi; history of talking.
 Bobagorus, from The Dialogues of.
 Bond, James; only a girl.
 Bones, waltzing.
 Books, black; fifty favorite.
 Boon, D. Bridges, burning.
 Bubbles, as meteorological event.
 Burger King, and human trafficking.
 Butterflies, the shooting of.
 Cannibalism, on trial.
 Carnap, Big Leonard.
 Carp, hour of the.
 Catcher in the Rye, an allusion to.
 Cattle, drowning.
 Cheese, craving.
 Chickens, hit.
 Children, three in Texas.
 Conductors of the Moving World, a mathematical breakdown.
 Contentment, the slow dazzle of.
 Country and Western, fifty greatest songs.
 Dead people, the singing of.
 Death, before birth.
 Desire, claiming.
 Devotion, unhappy.
 DiGrippa, Silvio; Agents of Contagion.
 Dog, blind; private remarks to.
 Dogs, on payphones.
 Dream Motel, official lodging for convention of thwarted dreamers.
 Dreams, broken.
 Dying, the; what they do.
 Elephant, man who married a.
 Eminem, overheard.
 End Times, surrender of the Almighty; possible reconsideration.
 Exploration, an incident from the history of.
 Eyeglasses, confusion regarding.
 Ferry, Bryan.
 Fire, breathing of; buildings consumed by.
 Fireflies, falling in love with swallows.
 Fletcher, Galen.
 Forever in Bluejeans, gravestone inscription.
 Fortune cookies, empty.
 Free, there ain't no. Garden, abandoned.
 Gettin' Jiggy Wit It, a soundtrack to one summer.
 Goats, talking.
 God, as cinematographer; birth of.
 Golf, miniature.
 Grasshoppers, in dollhouse.
 Gratitude, an expression of.
 Great Maybe Whatever, a plea to.
 Hamburgers, the business of.
 Harpo, Slim.
 Harps, a sanctuary of.
 Heart, at rest and in motion; pea-picking.
 Heaven, garbage disposal in; the suburbs of.
 Help, a cry for.
 Henley, Don.
 High jumping, the eroticism of.
 Highlights magazine.
 History of Human Futility, museum.
 History, smothered by.
 Horns, French.
 Horses, blind; flying.
 House of Coates, self-promotion surrounding the release of.
 Hypnagogia, a brief personal history.
 Imagination, stretching of.
 Insomnia, a possible cause.
 Islands, in the North Sea.
 Jar, voice in a.
 Jazz, groupies.
 Jigsaw puzzle, unfinished.
 Jonah, the rational challenges of.
 Keegen Bash, the; a reminiscence.
 Kitchens, an exercise in forensics.
 Ladder, as clumsy metaphor.
 Landfill, at the bottom of the day.
 Lawn statuary.
 Librarian, disappointed in love.
 Life, dear.
 Lightning, heat.
 Lions, a choir of.
 Loneliness, and disgust.
 Loveliness, the difficulty of.
 Magi, in Soho.
 Magic Eight Ball, desire for the 'Yes' answer.
 Make believe, an inquisition regarding.
 Malls, as factors in depressive episodes.
 Manistique, anecdotal material regarding.
 Meat, as community; pining.
 Memories, pleasant.
 Mermaid, in a bathtub.
 Mermaids, obese.
 Messengers, epiphanic.
 Michigan, Lathrop; in photography.
 Milkman, dysfunctional.
 Mind, state of.
 Minnesota, nice.
 Monastery, bells.
 Monk, burning.
 Monks, singing.
 Morrison, Lester B. Motion sickness, terminal.
 Mountains, the loneliness of.
 Munch, Beauteous.
 Murray's Suave Outlet, pioneering blog.
 Museum, of sound.
 Nabokov, Vladimir.
 National Poetry Month.
 Never (never, never).
 News, local.
 Nightmares, an inventory of; as supreme entertainments.
 Noise, joyful.
 Osteoporosis, moral.
 Otherness.
 Paradise, a bestiary.
 Paranoia, religious.
 Pessoa, Fernando.
 Pandora, her unfortunate marriage.
 Philosophy, the consolations of.
 Photography, an education.
 Photomart.
 Pianos, and colonialism.
 Poetry, about birds.
 Presley, Elvis; in his underwear.
 Professionals, so-called.
 Puppetry, sound advice regarding.
 Puppets, and homicide.
 Rabbits, blind, discussing photography.
 Radio Shack, a love story.
 Regrets, International Repository of.
 Relay, of words.
 Ribs, broken by reading.
-Rio de Ratones Poetry, imports dying castrato.
+Rio de Ratones Poetry Society, imports dying castrato.
 River, woman who was turned into a; Sad Museum, the unspeakable nature of.
 Saint Nicholas of Myra, pageant of.
 Salamanders, on the moon.
 Satan, and the Sacred Bone.
 Schlegel, Ustave; and the giantess.
 Schopenhauer, argues with Spinoza about dogs.
 Science, mysteries of.
 Scrub pads, in bulk.
 September Song, part one; part two.
 Shadows, and monsters.
 Sheep, shivering.
 Sherman, William Tecumseh; "March to the Sea."
 Show business, obscurity.
 Sky, as the limit.
 Slave, orphans.
 Snack crackers, bewildering slogans of.
 Sno-Caps, an appreciative memory.
 Soup, the god of.
 Springsteen, Bruce.
 Squirrels, phantom.
 Stuttering, and general ostracism.
 Sushi, truck stop.
 Table tennis, the Mongoose vs. The Cobra.
 Talk radio, and the dissolution of a marriage.
 Tchaikovsky, a remembrance of.
 Teenagers, moonstruck.
 Terkel, Studs.
 Thinking, wishful.
 Tim Horton's.
 Time, as snaggle-toothed bastard; rewinding of.
 Tony Orlando, and Dawn.
 Trees, as unmanageable.
 Uncle, crying of.
 Unilever, manufacturer of the Q-Tip.
 Upstate, New York.
 Urination, public.
 Wedding party, contemplated by an unmarried woman.
 Wendell, prized dog.
 Whiskers, brief history of.
 Whither, also Wither.
 Williamson, Sonny Boy.
 Winter Olympics, Vancouver, 2010.
 Wishes, simple.
 Words, uselessness of.
 Wordsworth, William.
 World, of wonders.
 Zellar, Dean Wilson.

 Saturday, May 31, 2014